regexyl/sgunigo/README.md

 Make sure your WAMP/MAMP server and Docker engine is running, and that ports 3001 (used as Docker's published port) and 5762 (used by RabbitMQ) are free.

 ## 2. Setup Instructions
-Go to the root of the project.
+1. Go to the root of the project.
+2. Run the shell command:

-<br>For Windows users, execute the following:
+For Windows users, execute the following:
 ```
 bash dock.bat
 ```